llama-bot/llama-bot-docs/docs/4-web-interface/2-setting-up.md

    }
    ```

 3. Visit [this link](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk), select your firebase project and download the firebase admin sdk key by pressing the "Generate new private key" button.
-Rename it to `firebase-adminsdk.json` and put it in `functions/src/`.
+Rename the downloaded file to `firebase-adminsdk.json` and put it in the `functions/src/` directory.

-4. Install firebase cli tools.
+4. Install firebase tools.

    ```bash
    yarn global add firebase-tools
    ```

-5. Select firebase project.
-You may have to log in.
+5. Select your firebase project.
 You must run this command in the project root.

    ```bash
    firebase use <FIREBASE_PROJECT_ID_HERE>
    ```

-6. Go to `functions` directory and install necessary dependencies.
+6. Go to the `functions` directory and install the dependencies.

    ```bash
    yarn install